 We’re Here.
 We’re Sick.
 We’re Dirndly.
-Deal With It.
+We’ll F*** You Up.

 Fact: ME is Myalgic Encephalomyelitis, a debilitating, multi-systemic, neuro-immune disease.
 The cause of ME remains unestablished.
 It is often incorrectly called Chronic Fatigue Syndrome.